Aham (Kashmir Shaivism): Ultimate mantra

 Another definition of Aham is that of primordial mantra, transcendental mantra, the so-called heart-bīja (mantra of the heart) - force and power of consciousness.
 As the supreme mantra, Aham is closely related to matravīrya (the potency of mantra).
 Thus the realization of Aham confers power over any mantra.

 United form of Shiva and Shakti

 In Aham, the supreme (para) aspect of Śakti is realized.
 Aham is the Śakti of Śiva or in other words, the expansion of Śiva.
 Another way of describing Aham is as the union of Śiva and Śakti, the emotive(visarga) aspect of the Supreme (anuttara).

 Etymology

-Aham is formed of A+HA+M, a triad of Śhiva (A), Śakti (HA) and bindu (M).
+Aham is formed of A+HA+M, a triad of Śiva (A), Śakti (HA) and bindu (M).
 M is the final point, union of Śiva and Śakti, where they dissolve into Paramaśiva.
 The triangle of A+HA+M is the essence of the Trika system.
 A+HA+M form the sṛṣṭi bīja (seed of emission), a mantra that is identical to the energy of expansion and creation.

-Aham can also be defined as: A = abedha (non-differentiation), HA = bheda (differentiation) and M = bhedābheda (differentiation cum non-differentiation).
+Aham can also be defined as: A = abheda (non-differentiation), HA = bheda (differentiation) and M = bhedābheda (differentiation cum non-differentiation).